Boiler feedwater: Deaeration of feed water

 Oxygen and carbon dioxide are removed from the feed water by deaeration.
 Deaeration can be accomplished by using deaerator heaters, vacuum deaerators, mechanical pumps, and steam-jet ejectors.
 In deaerating heaters, steam sprays incoming feed water and carries away the dissolved gases.
 The deaerators also store hot feed water which is ready to be used in the boiler.
 This means of mechanical deaeration is used with chemical oxygen scavenging agents to increase efficiency.
-(Sendelbach, p.
-129) Deaerating heaters can be classified in two groups: spray types and tray types.
+Deaerating heaters can be classified in two groups: spray types and tray types.
 With tray type heaters the incoming water is sprayed into steam atmosphere to reach saturation temperature.
 When the saturation temperature is reached most of the oxygen and non-condensable gases are released.
 There are seals that prevent the recontamination of the water in the spray section.
 The water then falls to the storage tank below.
 The non-condensables and oxygen are then vented to the atmosphere.
 The components of the tray type deaerating heater are a shell, spray nozzles, a direct contact vent condenser, tray stacks, and protective interchamber walls.